manny22isaac/AscendingNotes/README.md

 ### Motivation

 The purpose of this program is to make a circle of fifths with different scales/modes in ascending order.
-Eventually, the project will be meant to generate complex melodies from python scripts to puredata.
+Eventually, the project will be meant to generate complex melodies from python scripts to puredata or any device that can recieve midi.
-This program is geared towards both hobbyist musicans and programmers.
+This program is geared towards both musicans and programmers.

 ### Build Status
-Currently in process of implementing the function modes() to CircleFifths.
-Modes() will display which notes are in the scale/mode.
+(Currently in process of adding a chord mode function) Modes() will display which notes are in the scale/mode.

 ### Example
 1. Select a root key:
 'E'
-2. The mode option isn't available yet so just hit enter and skip
+The program will output the notes in the key of 'E'

+['E', 'F', 'F#', 'G', 'G#', 'A', 'A#', 'B', 'C', 'C#', 'D', 'D# ]

+2. Select a mode:
+major
+minor
+phrygian
+lydian
+mixolydian
+aeolian
+locrian
+chromatic
+wholetone
+diminished7thchord
+augmentedchord
+tritone

 3. The program will return all the notes in ascending order towards the higher octave which will look like this:

-    'E', 'F', 'F#', 'G', 'G#', 'A', 'A#', 'B', 'C', 'C#', 'D', 'D#
+ ['E', 'F#', 'G#', 'A', 'B', 'C#', 'D#']

-I modeled the program after the pitch constillation.
+The program is modeled after the pitch constillation.
+The

                               E(0)
                     D#(11)             F(1)